Note: This is a guest post by Rachelle Crawford of Abundant Life With Less.

 Rest must be non-negotiable because burn-out doesn’t discriminate.

 It doesn’t matter if you’re a college student or you’re running a billion dollar company, whether you’re a stay-at-home mom or grandparent moving into your retirement years.
 Burn-out always comes knocking when we take on too much for too long.

 Whether rest looks like seven days tucked away on a remote Island in the Caribbean, ten minutes of silence while your kids are plugged into PBS kids, or somewhere in between, rest is more easily accessed with space in your calendar.

 Find it, create it, fight for it, because nobody is going to hand it to you.

 You don’t need to fill all of the spaces!
 Instead, let the open corners of your home and the clear space in your day allow you to see the good stuff.
 Let it usher in more love, creativity, rest and spontaneity.
 Who knows where your empty space may take you?

 Ready to kick-start your decluttering efforts?
-Registration for the Uncluttered course has begun!
-Uncluttered is only offered four times per year and is currently open for enrollment until April 14th!
-The course begins Tuesday, April 16th.
-Be sure to sign up with my friends and family discount (use code FF25 at checkout for 25% off!) through my affiliate link.
+Registration for the Uncluttered course closes September 20th – so don’t wait.
+Be sure to sign up with my friends + family discount (use code FF25 at checkout for 25% off!).
 Also, you can read how the Uncluttered course has changed lives!
 It is amaaaazing!…

 Rachelle Crawford writes at Abundant Life With Less.
 She is passionate about her family’s transition from clutter and chaos, to purpose and peace, through simply owning less.